Master in Advanced European & International Studies (MAEIS) - Mediterranean Studies

 Credits: 60 ECTS + 30 ECTS (optional internship and report)

-Partners: Mahmoud El Materi University, Tunis; Istanbul Bilgi University, Istanbul; Groupe Supdeco Dakar, Dakar
+Partners: Mahmoud El Materi University, Tunis; Istanbul Bilgi University, Istanbul; Groupe Supdeco Dakar, Dakar and Banjul

 Entry Requirements & How to Apply